developermypos/myPOS-SDK-iOS/README.md

 ```

-# Checkout/Refund requests
+# Payment requests
+Once initialization is completed, you can start using the myPOS SDK iOS to accept card payments.
+Host application has to specify amount of the transaction, with automated print of the slip after transaction.
-A checkout and refund request are generated identiacally by passing an amount, currency, and item name.
+A checkout and refund request are generated identiacally by passing an amount, currency, and item name

-## 1. Checkout request
+## Checkout request
 ### Objective-C
 ```obj-c
 MPCheckoutRequest *checkoutRequest = [MPCheckoutRequest requestWithTotal:[NSDecimalNumber decimalNumberWithString:@"1.00"]